Louisiana bow fishing guide for Redfish and Trout.

 "Really, you don't need to have held a bow in your life," Boudreaux said.
 "We'll show you everything."

 Louisiana Bow Fishing Trips

-Cajun Air Bowfishing guests will launch from the Port Sulphur and surrounding areas off State Hwy.
+Deep Delta Bow Fishing guests will launch from our Port Sulphur fishing lodge off State Hwy.
 23. One of the areas Boudreaux will cover are the hundreds of shallow ponds off Grand Bayou, where the Pirate Jean Lafitte used to smuggle goods between the Gulf of Mexico and the village of Lafitte, southwest of New Orleans.

 Other productive areas guests will visit may include the ponds off the Freeport Sulphur Canal, that once served as a vital pipeline between Port Sulphur and the second largest sulfur mine in the world.
 Other good areas include Lake Washington, and the Secola Canal, located near the village of Happy Jack.